-During the first stages of pandemic surveillance, involving early detection and investigation, the goal is to detect human-to-human transmission, characterize the features of the new disease, and define high-risk groups to prioritize interventions.
-Time is critical during these initial stages, particularly when assessing the magnitude of the new disease.
+During the first stages of pandemic surveillance, involving early detection and investigation, the goal is to detect human-to-human transmission, characterize the features of the new disease,

 From a rights flexibility perspective, we propose that during this initial stage, health information systems need to have rules engines that can quickly adjust information rights corresponding to the health information needed to assess disease magnitude and infection rates.
 In cases where no standard interface with one or more public health agencies has yet to be established, health information sharing clubs would be asked to manually share required health information to enable rapid response and avoid evaluation delays.40-42 This would be an incentive to rapidly invest in interfaces or to have such interfaces developed in advance of a pandemic.